sfaber02/restaurant-take-home/readme.md

 - add functionality so page reloads when restaurants are added / deleted
 - add redirect file
 - fix filtering so options don't disappear
+- new reservation form validation
+- add tables info somewhere
+- add validation for reservation time reservations cannot be made outside of open hours
+- add validation for reservations so reservation can't be made if no tables are open
+- refactor hours formmater into helper function